One Million Dollars Isn't What It Used to Be

-First, there are the business owners who started their businesses small.
+First, there are the business owners who started their companies small.
 Millionaires kept their businesses small, while these individuals, like Bill Gates, Larry Ellison, and the Waltons, took their businesses a few steps farther.

 This is easier when you have a lot to give.
 Warren Buffett gets sweetheart deals on his investments because a billion dollars from Berkshire Hathaway is more newsworthy, media-positive, and encouraging to other mimicking investors than a billion dollars from a conglomerate of Chinese or Middle Eastern investors.

-Lionizing millionaires seems like a good way to come up with financial advice that applies to a mass audience, but I can almost guarantee that today’s recent college graduate planning to retire with assets worth one million dollars forty years in the future will be gravely disappointed — not because he or she couldn’t meet that goal, but because the sum isn’t going to provide the financial security expected.
+Lionizing millionaires seems like a good way to come up with financial advice that applies to a mass audience.
+However, I can almost guarantee that today’s recent college graduate planning to retire with assets worth one million dollars forty years in the future will be gravely disappointed.
+It won’t be because he or she couldn’t meet that goal, either.
+It’ll be because the sum isn’t going to provide the financial security expected.